Design for Life: creating meaning in a distracted world is my latest book, published by Routledge in 2017.

 Based on over twenty-five years of scholarship and creative practice, this book demonstrates the importance of solitude, contemplation, inner growth and the present moment in developing a different course – one that looks squarely at our current, precarious situation while offering a positive, hopeful way forward – a way that is compassionate, context-based, human scale, ethically motivated and critically creative.

-The Design for Life Exhibition at Brantwood - John Ruskin's House in Cumbria showcased many of the designs in this book along with other recent works - the website has designs, videos and recipes (see Other News - below).
+This exhibition, at Brantwood - John Ruskin's Home in Cumbria - showcased many of the designs in this book along with other recent works - the website has designs, videos and recipes (see Other News - below).

 Book Review: A review of the book Designing Sustainability appeared in the 29 June 2015 edition of Sublime Magazine Book Review